-To use ZUD in a toilet or sink, you just squirt or sprinkle it on the stains, then scrub with a toilet cleaning brush or a scrubby sponge or plastic pad.
-Add more water to the bowl or sink so the stain is covered by the ZUD solution.
-Add more ZUD where you can’t cover with the solution (such as high on the bowl).
-Wait for 60 to 90 minutes, then clean the area with the brush or sponge and either flush the toilet or rinse away the solution.Continue to 5 of 5 below.
+Squirt or sprinkle ZUD directly on stains, then scrub with a toilet cleaning brush, abrasive sponge, or pad.
+Add more water to the bowl or sink to cover the stain with ZUD solution.
+Wait for 60 to 90 minutes, then clean the area with the brush or sponge.
+Flush the toilet or rinse away the solution.Continue to 5 of 5 below.

 05 of 05